-- There is currently enough emergency food and water to sustain 2500 staff for a period of 96 hours.
-This supply is located in the "Hammerhead Section" near the loading dock area. - An emergency supply of 10,000 gallons of potable water is maintained within a tank on the building's roof.
-In the event of a cessation of domestic water, the emergency water will be distributed via existing plumbing pipelines (see policy MCW 6942 Attachment #16). - 3.
-The organization and management framework used to execute a response to an emergency or crisis is the Incident Command System (ICS) model.
-Emergency planning, management and communication functions within the HCC are organized into various sections designed to optimize skill and resources, while limiting span of managerial control to a reasonable level. - Incident Commander and Command Staff Functional oversight, directs response, coordinated administrative functions - Planning Section Collects intelligence, plans tactical response, develops forecasts - Logistic Section Manages resources - Operations Section Directs resource applications and coordinates issue resolution - Finance Section Addresses funding and reimbursement issues - 4.
-In case of disaster, off-duty staff will ensure the safety of their home and family first.
+- Emergency medical and patient care supportive materials will be furnished initially through management and appropriate distribution of existing supply exchange carts, as indicated through the "logistics" section of the Hospital Command Center (HCC). - Sufficient emergency food supplies will be maintained through the Food and Nutrition Services Department, by rotating and managing the distribution of stable, non-perishable and milk food items and potable bottled water (See Policy and Procedure MCW 6950.). - There is currently enough emergency food and water to sustain 2500 staff for a period of 72 hours.
+This supply is located in the "Hammerhead Section" near the loading dock area. - An emergency supply of 10,000 [ten thousand] gallons of potable water is maintained within a tank on the building's roof.
+In the event of a cessation of domestic water, the emergency water will be distributed via existing plumbing pipelines.
+[See Policy and Procedure MCW 6942 Attachment #16] - C. The organization and management framework used to execute a response to an emergency or crisis is the Incident Command System (ICS) model.
+Emergency planning, management and communication functions within the HCC are organized into various sections designed to optimize skill and resources, while limiting span of managerial control to a reasonable level. - Incident Commander and Command Staff Functional oversight, directs response, coordinated administrative functions - Planning Section Collects intelligence, plans tactical response, develops forecasts - Logistic Section Manages resources - Operations Section Directs resource applications and coordinates issue resolution - Finance Section Addresses funding and reimbursement issues - D. In case of disaster, off-duty staff will ensure the safety of their home and family first.
 Unless otherwise directed, they will then report to their work location at their next regularly scheduled work shift.
 If unable to reach this facility, staff will follow their departmental procedures.
-Department Managers will maintain current employee rosters and phone numbers if an emergency call back of personnel becomes necessary. - 5.
-During disasters or major emergencies, all Kaiser Permanente personnel are considered essential emergency workers and may be reassigned to other functions. - 6.
-Service area management will follow this plan as a policy guideline.
-Departures from this plan may occur during emergencies, as approved by the policy group (MCAT). - 7.
-Regional Offices will mobilize resources including the laboratory, as necessary, to ensure to the extent possible that Kaiser Permanente Medical Centers remain operationally in support of its members and the surrounding communities. - 8.
-Governmental agencies may request the use of Kaiser Permanente resources.
-Upon request, Kaiser Permanente will evaluate their internal needs and respond according to resource availability or refer the request to Region. - 9.
-After the Regional Command Center (RCC) is activated, it will assist in the coordination of mutual aid requests and allocation of critical resources to Kaiser Permanente Medical Centers in need.
+Department Managers will maintain current employee rosters and phone numbers if an emergency call back of personnel becomes necessary. - E. During disaster situations all Kaiser personnel are considered essential emergency workers and may be reassigned to other functions. - F. Service area management will follow this plan as a policy guideline.
+Departures from this plan may occur during emergencies, as approved by the HCC group. - G. Regional Offices will mobilize resources including the laboratory, as necessary, to ensure to the extent possible that Kaiser Permanente Medical Centers remain operationally in support of its members and the surrounding communities. - H. Governmental agencies may request the use of Kaiser resources.
+Upon request, Kaiser will evaluate their internal needs and respond according to resource availability or refer the request to Region. - I. After the Regional Command Center (RCC) is activated, it will assist in the coordination of mutual aid requests and allocation of critical resources to Kaiser Permanente Medical Centers in need.